Python Lesson 2

 print("scalar_c = ", scalar_c, "\n\n","scalar_c_2 = ", scalar_c_2)

-object.
+Therefore `array_b` and `array_c` are bound to the same `ndarray` object.
 This is due to the need of optimizing the work with large matrices.
-A side effect of this is that you cannot assign values to elements of an array that has not been previously created (the function np.zeros
+A side effect of this is that you cannot assign values to elements of an array that has not been previously created (the function `np.zeros` is often used for this purpose).
+If you want a copy of the original matrix you can either use the `copy` method

 array_d = array_a[:2,:2].copy()